satfra/easy_arxiv/README.md

 ## Configuration

-On first launch, arxiv-coffeee creates a config file at `~/.config/arxiv-coffee/config.toml` and opens the Settings screen automatically.
+On first launch, arxiv-coffee creates a config file at `~/.config/arxiv-coffee/config.toml` and opens the Settings screen automatically.

 You can also copy the example config: